khaledaboellil/flutter-Shop-app-/README.md

 A Simple Shop app  project.

 ## Getting Started
-This project is a Simple shop app that the user can Register , login  , pick favouriet item  and search for any item (API,dart models for recive json data , DIO , cache , crasouel , cubit , postman , toast  )
+This project is a Simple shop app that the user can Register , login  ,see product details, pick favouriet item  and search for any item
+(API,dart models for recive json data , DIO , cache , crasouel , cubit , postman , toast  )

 ## on Borading screen